networkx/nx-guides/content/algorithms/dag/index.md

 Now, we will show how the algorithm moves from one level to the next.

-Inside the loop, the first generation to be considered (`this_generation`) is the collection of nodes that have zero in-degrees.
+Inside the loop, the first generation to be considered (`this_generation`) is the collection of nodes that have zero indegrees.

 We process all the vertices of the current level in variable `this_generation` and we store the next level in variable `zero_degree`.